timshadel/strong/README.md

 * Each view has its own translations file.
 * Translation keys are organized into a hierarchy to match your views.
-* You can use "global" keys in any view.
+* If a translation key isn't found at one level, it backs up the hierarchy looking for it.
 * It's separated into an API and a simple default backend, which you can replace.
-* It won't cloud your JavaScript global namespace.
-* It "just works" with Node.js, Connect, Express, and Zappa when you use Jade, EJS, Eco, or other standard view templating libraries.
+* It "just works" with Zappa when you use Eco.
+Other templating libraries _may_ work.
 * Works in CoffeeScript and JavaScript.

 How To Run the Unit Tests
 -------------------------

-First, make sure to install the module's dependencies:
+Just use `npm`:

-    npm install -d
+    npm tests

-Now run jasmine:

-    ./node_modules/.bin/jasmine-node spec

-You should see the tests run.

 Write Your Own Backend